bijoych/workshops/cluster_linking_osk_cc_private/README.md

 <br>

-## <a name="step-1"></a>Step 1: Set up Open-Source Kafka (OSK)
+## <a name="step-1"></a>Step 1: Install and Provision Open-Source Kafka (OSK)

-In this section, you will set up an OSK instance on AWS EC2 instance using a Terrform script.
-Execute the following steps to perform this task:
+In this section, you will use a Terraform script to provision an OSK instance on an AWS EC2 machine and set up a Jumpbox for running CLI commands.
+Follow the steps below to complete the setup:

 1. Ensure that you're in the directory of the downloaded GitHub repository within your terminal window.
 Also, confirm that the following environment variables are set for AWS access: